adamstosho/salaryIQ/README.md

 - **Fairness**: Subjective salary decisions without clear metrics
 - **Localization**: Systems not adapted for Nigerian business needs and currency

-SalaryIQ solves these problems by providing a data-driven, automated, and transparent salary management solution.
+SalaryGen solves these problems by providing a data-driven, automated, and transparent salary management solution.

 ##  Features